hth313/OS4/doc/partialKeys.rst

 register (in chip 0) and ``ptemp1`` is rebuilt each time as it contains information about what kind of key was just pressed.
 The address of the code that will handle the next key press is kept on the top of the processor stack.
-Combined, these can be seen as a continuation, or put another way, the information context needed to process the next key press is saved for future use.
+Together these are the context needed to process the next key.

 Display prompt
 ==============

-Functions that prompt for input have bits set in the function name header to tell it is a prompting function.
+Functions that prompt for input have bits set in the function name header to indicate that it is a prompting function.
-This also tells the code that is decoding which function to run that it first needs to prompt for an argument before it can actually run.
+This also tells that the function needs to prompt for an argument before it can actually run.
 At this point, the function code is saved in a status register and the upper bits are stored in the ``ptemp2`` state byte.
 The value of these bits informs what class of prompting function